 - Proof of identification.
 You’ll be required to provide a copy of your driver’s licence and/or passport for proof of identification.

 - Proof of income.
-You’ll be asked to provide your employer’s details, as well as a recent tax return and/or payslips.
-If you’re self-employed, you’ll need to include your accountant’s details.
+In some cases, you might be asked to provide your employer’s details, as well as recent payslips.
+If you’re self-employed, you might need to provide a recent tax return.

 - Financial information.
-You will need to provide other information about your finances including debts, liabilities and expenses.
+You may need to provide other information about your finances including debts, liabilities and expenses.

 Frequently asked questions